You say that you think things through when setting your goals. But, are you actually being smart about it?

 - Does it match our needs?

-If it ticks all the boxes, you can say you’ve set yourself a relevant goal.
+If you tick off all the boxes, you can say you’ve set yourself a relevant goal.

 Beyond SMART goals in Project Management

-Setting SMART goals in project management is a no-brainer: unclearly defined tasks will cost you time, money and employee satisfaction.
+Setting SMART goals in project management is a no-brainer: tasks which are not defined clearly enough will cost you time, money, and employee satisfaction.
 However, there will be times when even setting SMART goals won’t be enough to ensure success.
 At that moment you will have to level up your game.

 Rather than focusing on details, agree on the goal meaning

 It is not really about pointing out every aspect of the task needed to achieve the desired goal - it’s more about making it understandable for all team members.
-For example, our dev team is practicing scrum.
+For example, our dev team employs Scrum.
 During their planning meetings, they use Planning poker or Scrum poker to estimate task difficulty and reach agreement on the topic.
 These cards help them better understand each other, as well as what it takes for the sprint goal to be achieved.

 Set learning goals instead of performance goals

 Yes, you achieved your goal, but what have you learned from it?
-Instead of keeping track of performance metrics solely, mind the process and try to find the answers to “How can I reach this goal?” question.
+Instead of solely keeping track of performance metrics, mind the process and try to find the answers to the “How can I reach this goal?” question.

-By setting performance goals only, you are essentially telling your team that you do not care how things are done, as long as they get done and achieve specific results.
-This “the end justifies the means” approach will result in free-for-all working environment, deprived of all collaboration.
+By setting only performance goals, you are essentially telling your team that you do not care how things are done, as long as they get done and achieve specific results.
+This “the end justifies the means” approach will result in a free-for-all working environment, deprived of all collaboration.

 Learning goals, on the other hand, focus on the process and are known to be excellent lessons for future reference.
 If a team member establishes a procedure for achieving a specific goal, all similar tasks in the future can be done the same way.
 This way you will increase efficiency in two ways:

-- Less uncertainty means less time spent on task;
+- Less uncertainty means less time spent on tasks.

 - Other team members can use the procedure to solve similar tasks.